FROM: UTech Services

 To: Students, Faculty, Staff

-Recently an e-mail went out to several users looking for a pet sitter for someone moving to the area.
-They asked potential candidates to reply to an e-mail with their phone number to follow up for additional details.
+Recently an e-mail went out to several users looking for a secret shopper.
+They asked potential candidates to click on a link follow up for additional details.
 The pay rate worked out to be about $350 for eight hours of work.

 This is a somewhat common internet scam known as Advance Fee Check Scam.
 It frequently comes up as a job offer, targeting users selling things online, or as a lottery scam.

 The premise is you will be contacted by another party offering you money to perform a service or to sell your goods.
 The person on the other end will mail you a check worth more than the item or service is worth with an explanation that you will need to purchase supplies or a service or wire the extra to a third party.